GlitchedPolygons/pwcrypt/README.md

 Please keep in mind: <br>
 The output string path is **definitive**: there will be no asking whether it's ok to overwrite existing files or not.
 So make sure to only confirm commands that you know won't cause losses!

+### GUIs

+You want the nice graphical stuff huh?
+The fully visualized presentation.
+With colors 'n' design n' stuff.
+We get it!

+There is a (commercial) [Android app](https://play.google.com/store/apps/details?id=com.glitchedpolygons.pwcrypt) on the Google Play store called "psíthyros" that uses and wraps this library.
+It presents a very usable and accessible way of interacting with pwcrypt (for text messages, mainly).
+The desktop client will follow soon too!